SNEHILUPADHYAY007/ecommerce-data-analysis/README.md

 ```
 **Notes:-**
 1. DATA can be found here:- https://drive.google.com/drive/folders/1pjmEQOxse7Q3kldm7YPBUANS4Nlo7rCc (Taken From Darshil Parmar SQL course)
 2. SERVER AND DB information has been removed.
-Please use this Class to instantiate the Instance Variables.
+Please use this Class **SQLServerDB** to instantiate the Instance Variables.